jscomplete/graphfront/README.md

 const { getSchema } = generator(dbPool, apiKeyValidator);
 ```

-This defines a a function that can be invoked to generate a schema.
+This defines a function that can be invoked to generate a schema.

 Or you can use request handler that automatically generates the schema